- Ancient first aid oil

 To enhance Rosemary's memory boosting effect, blend it with sweet basil, lemon, peppermint, melissa or atlas cedarwood.

-Acne prone skin may respond favorably to the renewing effects of Rosemary verbenon.
+Acne prone skin may respond favorably to the renewing effects of Rosemary verbenone.

 Its action can be used to fight infection and promote glandular balance and function.
 Its skin nourishing effect makes it especially ideal for dry and mature skin.

-Rosemary verbenon may be useful treating spider veins.
+Rosemary verbenone may be useful treating spider veins.

-Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenon chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.
+Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenone chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.

-Rosemary verbenon is excellent for balancing excess sebum production.
-Use it for contoling oily hair, skin, scalp conditions, and dandruff.
+Rosemary verbenone is excellent for balancing excess sebum production.
+Use it for controlling oily hair, skin, scalp conditions, and dandruff.

 Rosemary has been reported to strengthen and even restore eyesight.